“Sailing is an experience of complete relaxation and utter excitement.”

 A sailing enthusiast, Matt constantly looks for cool things to do with/on his boat.
 From time to time, cool projects just come naturally.
 There have been requests for music video filming, engagement photoshoot on board, and the like.
 Recently, he hosted the NBC Crew during their filming of a crime drama show.
 It was supposed to be for the pilot of the show’s second season; unfortunately, the season never took off and the scene was shelved.
 “The scene was eerie,” Matt smiled, “though it never took off, it was plenty of fun working with them.
 I look forward to having more interesting projects this year.”

-Matt and Walter’s chartering service focuses on boat rental in the New York area.
+Matt and Walter’s chartering service focuses on boat rental in NYC.
 Interested in an outing on the water with Captain Matt?
 Rent his boat here on Sailo.com!
 His partner, Walter, also has his boat featured on our website.
 Matt and Walter are able to accommodate a party of more than six people by pulling off a ‘duo’ trip: the group of guests will be divided in two smaller groups, one on Matt’s boat and the other on Walter’s.